ViennaRNA/drforna/README.md

 the ``imaginary center'' $c = \frac{i+j}{2}$.
 We repeat nine colors from the hue color circle, with the objective that small changes in the imaginary center result in clearly distinguishable colors.
 Specifically, we chose to traverse the color cycle in steps of $80^\circ$.
-As the smallest shift in imaginary centers is $0.5$, \eg, a 1-nt bulge, this yields $h = \lfloor c/9 \rfloor + 160 c \mod 360$, where the first term $\lfloor c/9 \rfloor$ is added to ensure that color codes cannot repeat for sequences shorter than 360 nucleotides.
+Additionally, we ensure that color codes cannot repeat for sequences shorter than 360 nucleotides, but those differences are not distingushable by eye.

 <img width='2000px' src="./img/colorrange.svg">